© 2023 ELECTRIFICATION COALITION

 Distributed by IRS

-Funded from Jan 1, 2023 - Dec 31, 2032
+Funded from Jan 1, 2023–Dec 31, 2032

 Funded from Oct 1, 2021–Sept 30, 2026

-Match funding requirement: At least 15% in the case of the purchase or lease of a transit bus and at least 10% for EV charging infrastructure
+Match funding requirement: At least 15% in the case of the purchase or lease of a transit bus and at least 10% for EV charging infrastructure.

-The Low or No Emission vehicle program allows eligible applicants to purchase low- or no-emission transit buses.
-The Low-No program is focuses on lessening emission from public transit buses.
-Eligible applicants include states, local governments, and Indian tribes.
-25% of Low-No funding is allocated towards application for low-emission vehicles and 75% is allocated towards zero emission vehicles.
+Eligible applicants include states, local governments, and Tribes.
+25% of Low-No funding is allocated towards application for low-emission vehicles and 75% is allocated towards zero-emission vehicles.
 Program funding may also be applied to workforce training and EV charging infrastructure.

 Distributed by Department of Transportation to each state